XiantongPAN/notebook/study-arraylist.md

 }
 ```

 the `get` method is one of the most commonly used method in list.
 There are two private method be designed to support the `get` method.
-If `throw new exception` appear many times in your program, you can also use this way to design.
+If `throw new exception` appears many times in your program, you can also use this way to design.

 > end